Delve into the complexities of global problems and discover opportunities for creating more sustainable and equitable futures.

 AAB (full entry requirements)

-We are all responsible for the drive towards a fairer world.
-This course will equip you with the skills to become a leader of change.
-You'll further your understanding of global inequalities and develop an awareness of how various organisations interact with each other as they contribute to, and resolve, problems such as global exploitation, environmental degradation and injustice.
+This course will equip you with the skills to become a leader of change in the drive towards a fairer and more sustainable world.
+You'll further your understanding of global challenges and inequalities, and develop an awareness of how problems such as global exploitation, environmental degradation and injustice are created, exacerbated and addressed.

-Our innovative, student-led approach to learning allows you to develop your skills through practical application.
+Our innovative, student-led approach to learning allows you to develop your skills through practical application and teamwork.

 There are opportunities for you to spend time abroad during your course: